opencv/opencv/doc/tutorials/core/mat_the_basic_image_container/mat_the_basic_image_container.rst

 Output of other common items
 ============================

-OpenCV offers support for output of other common OpenCV data structures too via the << operator:
+Other common OpenCV data structures can also be output via the << operator:

 .. container:: enumeratevisibleitemswithsquare